brodieG/aammrtf/README.md

    dependencies.
 3. To see if it could be done and be useful.

-I've always been very picky with run time dependencies, but more recently decided that build/test time dependencies are also problematic.
+I'm usually picky with run time dependencies, but more recently decided that build/test time dependencies are also problematic.
 I like test on R-devel on underpowered VMs without having to wait forever for packages to download and compile, or without dealing with missing system dependencies, or figuring out why one of the twenty packages isn't installing, or narrowing down what changed to break my code, etc.

 Features grow linearly with dependencies, but the agony of stuff not working grows exponentially with them.